NomicFoundation/hardhat/docs/hardhat-network/README.md

 <!-- TODO: make all RPC method mentions be links to the reference on those methods. -->

-Hardhat Runner comes built-in with Hardhat Network, a local Ethereum network node designed for development.
-It allows you to deploy your contracts, run your tests and debug your code.
+Hardhat Runner comes built-in with Hardhat Network, a local Ethereum network node designed for development, akin to Ganache, `geth --devnet`, etc. It allows you to deploy your contracts, run your tests and debug your code.

 ## How does it work?